 Block, Inc. Shareholder Investigation: Submit Your Losses to Johnson Fistel

-/EIN News/ -- SAN DIEGO, Jan.
-07, 2023 (GLOBE NEWSWIRE) -- Shareholder rights law firm Johnson Fistel, LLP is investigating Block, Inc. (“Block” or “the Company”) (NYSE: SQ) on behalf of shareholders who acquired shares based on Block’s acquisition of Afterpay Ltd. (ASX: APT).
+SAN DIEGO, Jan.
+07, 2023 (GLOBE NEWSWIRE) -- Shareholder rights law firm Johnson Fistel, LLP is investigating Block, Inc. ("Block" or "the Company") SQ on behalf of shareholders who acquired shares based on Block's acquisition of Afterpay Ltd. APT.
 The investigation focuses on whether any of its executive officers or others violated securities laws by misrepresenting or failing to timely disclose material, adverse information to investors.

 What if I Acquired Block Inc common stock?
 If you purchased Block Inc common stock and suffered significant losses on your investment, join our investigation now: